 Psychoanalytic drive theory underwrites most Freudian accounts of antisemitism.
 Freud defined the drive (Trieb) as a “dynamic pressure which has a source, an aim and an object.”
 Drives were comparable to needs that had to be satisfied.
 Such needs included food and sexual gratification.
 The source of these drives was “the somatic process which occurs in an organ or part of the body and whose stimulus is represented in mental life” by a drive.
 It was the purpose of the nervous system to master such excitation by getting rid of the stimuli that reach it or by reducing them as much as possible.
 While the aim was the satisfaction of the drive or the elimination of the internal stimuli, its object (the element through which the drive achieves its aim) was variable: “it may be an external object, someone in the person’s immediate circle for example, or part of the subject’s own body.”

-of antisemitism, most of which rest on drive theory and its above-mentioned components.
+The notions of regression and abreaction can be found in psychoanalytically informed studies of antisemitism, most of which rest on drive theory and its above-mentioned components.
 The ways in which scholars apply drive theory, however, and the functions each of these concepts serve in their respective narratives, vary widely.
 Some authors provide rather generic accounts, suggesting that Judeophobia was hardly out-of-the-ordinary and establishing straightforward connections between individual and social psychology.
 Others are indebted to the latest developments in psychoanalytic thinking, relying heavily on personality psychology and thus finding it more difficult to explain social aberrations with individual deviance.
 The more personality psychology is involved, the likelier it is that the particular theory equates antisemitism with abnormality.

 In an important early work on the social psychology of antisemitism, the Zionist activist and later Israeli politician Fritz Bernstein belonged to the first commentators who denied any relationship between who the Jews were and how the antisemites behaved.
 Equally important, Bernstein took on board psychoanalytic drive theory without embracing Freud’s developmental psychology with its postulates about normal psychosexual development.
 In Bernstein’s view, antisemites behaved no differently from other bigots.
 It was therefore incumbent upon scholars to show that the victims of prejudice did not explain the latter.
 Even so, psychoanalytic ideas about (aggressive) drives informed Der Antisemitismus als Gruppenerscheinung (Antisemitism as a Group Phenomenon).